-Management Practices: Vineyard operators must select and implement at least one soil management and one canopy management practice with positive effects on water use.
-Soil Management Canopy Management Planting Design Practices: When installing new plantings, vineyard operators must design blocks with Rootstock Selection consideration for water conservation, using factors such as rootstock selection, irrigation system design, and row orientation.
-This may also include Irrigation Systems Row Orientation dry farming in areas where it is appropriate to do so.
+Management Practices: Vineward energiators must callect and implement at least one soil management.
+Soil Management and one cappy management practice with positive effects on water use Canopy Management and one canopy management practice with positive enects on water use.
+Planting Design Practices: When installing new plantings, vineyard operators must design blocks with Rootstock Selection consideration for water conservation, using factors such as rootstock Irrigation Systems selection, irrigation system design, and row orientation.
+This may also include Row Orientation dry farming in areas where it is appropriate to do so.